-(a) Trade receivables, contract assets, amounts due from related parties and amount due from associate
+(a) Trade receivables, contract assets and amounts due from related parties

-Trade receivables, contract assets, amounts due from related parties and amount due from associate are written off when there is no reasonable expectation of recovery.
+Trade receivables, contract assets and amounts due from related parties are written off when there is no reasonable expectation of recovery.
 Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Group and the Company, and a failure to make contractual payments for a period of greater than 365 days past due.

-Impairment losses on trade receivables, contract assets, amounts due from related parties and amount due from associate are presented as net impairment losses within operating profit.
+Impairment losses on trade receivables, contract assets and amounts due from related parties are presented as net impairment losses within operating profit.
 Subsequent recoveries of amounts previously written off are credited against the same line item.